BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - "It's A Bug Hunt" - Armor Plate Your Unit Tests in Cpp - Dave Steffen
   - Observability Tools C++: Beyond GDB and printf - Tools to Understand the Behavior of Your Program - Ivica Bogosavljevic
   - Generating Parsers in C++ with Maphoon - Hans de Nivelle
+  - tipi.build A New C++ Package Manager - Damien Buhl
+  - Reproducible Developer Environments in C++ - Michael Price
+  - The Surprising Complexity of Formatting Ranges in Cpp - Barry Revzin
 - [Education & Coaching](Education%20%26%20Coaching.md)
   - Reviewing Beginners' C++ Code - Patrice Roy
   - Back to Basics: The C++ Core Guidelines - Rainer Grimm